streichsbaer/sog/_posts/2024-02-01-domain-checker-gpt.md

 layout: post
 title:  Domain Checker GPT
 categories: [GPT,Utility]
-excerpt: This is the first in a series of utility GPTS.
-It helps users quickly check a bunch of domains for their availability.
+excerpt: The Domain Checker GPT helps users quickly check domains for their availability.
 ---

+## Domain Checker GPT

-This is the first in a series of utility GPTS.
-It helps users quickly check a bunch of domains for their availability.
+The Domain Checker GPT helps users quickly check domains for their availability.
+- Try it out here: https://chat.openai.com/g/g-mZBpjMakc-domain-checker

+### Features:

+- Ask for a given domain to be checked.
+- Ask for mutliple domain to be checked.
+- Talk to Domain Checker to come up with relevant top level domains for you to check domains against.
+- Tell it a name or multiple names and it will automatically check these based on the context of the conversation.

+### Coming Soon

-More information will be shown here shortly.
+More information and tutorials.